Inherited Platelet Function Disorders

 • Platelet activation

-Platelet adhesion (ie, of platelets to exposed vascular subendothelium) requires von Willebrand factor (VWF) and the platelet glycoprotein Ib/IX complex.
+Platelet adhesion occurs when platelets bind to exposed vascular subendothelium, a process that requires von Willebrand factor (VWF) and the platelet glycoprotein Ib/IX complex (1).

 Platelet activation promotes platelet aggregation and fibrinogen binding and requires the platelet glycoprotein IIb/IIIa complex.
-Activation involves release of adenosine diphosphate (ADP) from platelet storage granules and conversion of arachidonic acid to thromboxane A2 via a cyclooxygenase-mediated reaction.
+Activation occurs when platelets release adenosine diphosphate (ADP) from platelet dense storage granules and convert arachidonic acid to thromboxane A2 via a cyclooxygenase-mediated reaction.
 The released ADP acts on the P2Y12 receptor on other platelets, thereby activating them and recruiting them to the site of injury.
 Additionally, ADP (and thromboxane A2) then promotes changes in the platelet glycoprotein IIb/IIIa complex, which in turn increases fibrinogen binding, thereby allowing platelets to aggregate.

-Inherited platelet function disorders can involve defects in any of these substrates and steps.
-These disorders are suspected in patients with lifelong bleeding disorders who have normal platelet counts and coagulation study results.
-Diagnosis usually is based on platelet aggregation tests; however, the results of platelet aggregation tests can be highly variable, and interpretation of results is often inconclusive (see table Results of Aggregation Tests in Inherited Platelet Function Disorders).
+Inherited platelet function disorders are suspected in patients with lifelong bleeding disorders who have normal platelet counts and coagulation study results, and sometimes a history of bleeding in other family members.
+Diagnosis usually is based on platelet aggregation and secretion tests; however, the results of these tests can be highly variable, and interpretation of results is often inconclusive (see table ).
 Platelet aggregation tests assess the ability of platelets to clump in response to the addition of various activators (eg, collagen, epinephrine, ADP, ristocetin).
-Diagnosis of these disorders usually requires the assistance of physicians expert in such coagulation disorders.
-A wide variety of these disorders can occur, with or without thombocytopenia.

 Platelet aggregometry studies are unreliable when platelet counts are < 100,000/mcL (< 100 × 109/L).